 There is no proposed price change.
-Additionally, the monthly elevation charge determined by pumping level is proposed to remain at \$3, \$5, and \$7, depending on the level.
+Additionally, the pumping charges determined by level are proposed to remain the same.
 Though prices remain unchanged for Residential Customers, there is a slight increase in revenue due to the prior year price change being updated in February.
 Table 5 shows the proposed price schedule for Residential inside the city and Table 6 represents the proposed price schedule for Residential customers outside the city.

-^[2] Water District Administration charges are not included in price revenues.
+[2] Proposed basic charge and Jul-Dec volume charge were increased 3.3% in order to achieve 2.8% revenue increase.
+Water District Administration charges are not included in price revenues.